Splutox/osticket-prereqs/README.md

 </p>
 <p>

-<p align="center"><strong>Scroll down the list, right click and enable: "php_imap.dll", "php_intl.dll", and "php_opcache.dll".
+<p align="center"><strong>Scroll down the list, right-click and enable: "php_imap.dll", "php_intl.dll", and "php_opcache.dll".
 Go back to the Osticket installer, and refresh the page.

 </p>
 <br />